Jo-Soika/magnetophoretic_separation_model/README.md

 TODO
 ```
 @article{soika2024magnetophoretic,
-  title={A Rapid 3D Simulation Model for Separation Efficiency Estimation of Magnetophoretic Systems},
+  title={Efficient Numerical Modelling of Magnetophoresis in Millifluidic Systems},
   author={Soika, Johannes and Wanninger, Tobias and Muschak, Patrick and Schwaminger, Sebastian and Berensmeier, Sonja and Zimmermann, Markus},
   journal={},
   volume={},